-During the three-month period ended March 31, 2019, the Central Bank maintained the monetary policy rate ("MPR") at 5.50% per annum.
+During the five-month period ended May 31, 2019, the Central Bank maintained the monetary policy rate ("MPR") at 5.50% per annum.
+Between June and August 2019, in a context of moderate economic growth in a low inflationary environment, the Central Bank decreased the MPR by 100 basis points to 4.50% per annum.
 The interest rate corridor continued to be defined as the MPR plus or minus 150 basis points.
-See "Monetary System-Monetary Policy."
+See "The Monetary System-Monetary Policy."

-In the Dominican financial system, the weighted average annualized lending rate charged by commercial banks reached 12.75% as of March 29, 2019, showing an increase of 71 basis points from the rate recorded as of March 29, 2018.
-Additionally, annualized interest rates paid on peso deposits reached 6.57% for the three-month period ended March 31, 2019, representing a 144 basis points increase as compared to the same period in 2018.
+In the Dominican financial system, the weighted average annualized lending rate charged by commercial banks was 12.14% as of September 30, 2019, representing a decrease of 118 basis points from the rate recorded as of September 30, 2018.
+Additionally, annualized interest rates paid on peso deposits during the nine-month period ended September 30, 2019 decreased to 5.62%, representing a decrease of 138 basis points as compared to the same period in 2018.